martinknytl/dmw_genomes.md/Making_blast_db.md

 module load 'blast+/2.13.0' StdEnv/2020 gcc/9.3.0
 ```

-# check what dependences are needed for a modual
+# check what dependences are needed for a module
 ```
 module spider 'blast+/2.13.0'
 ```